-Pick Posters is a sequel project from Pick Progress in partnership with AIGA Kansas City and Babes Helping Babes.
-For this project, I was 1 of more than 30 black creatives worldwide to design a poster representing a black empowerment phrase from the original Pick Progress series.
-Pick Posters to be a space of representation and a signal to show the design world that people of color are ‘out here.’
-My phrase for pick posters 2023 was "the revolution will not be televised," and we were also instructed to incorporate colors from the Pick Progress ethos.
+Pick Posters is a sequel project to Pick Progress, created in partnership with AIGA Kansas City and Babes Helping Babes.
+For this project, I was one of over 30 Black creatives worldwide invited to design a poster featuring a phrase that embodies Black empowerment from the original Pick Progress series.
+Pick Posters serves as both a space for representation and a statement to the design world that people of color are making their mark.
+My contribution to Pick Posters 2023 was the phrase "the revolution will not be televised," and I was also asked to incorporate colors from the Pick Progress ethos.

-Below are some of the images before I made selections and edited them into a poster.
+Below are some of the images before I made my final selections and edited them into the poster.

 Back to Top